-The Scholarship will be credited in half-yearly instalments provided always that the scholastic standard is maintained.
+60%.
+The Scholarship will be credited in half-yearly instalments provided

 Bishop Binney Prize (\$20)

 5. This prize which was founded by Mrs. Binney in memory of her husband, the late Bishop Binney, is given to the undergraduate who passes the best examination at the end of the second year.